-- Ordinary maintenance processes (as washing machine). - Post printing processes, included binding book, finishing (relief, stamping, coating, lamination and so on) and packaging for distribution. - Transport of printed paper in rolls or sheets from printing processes to post printing processes. - Transportation of materials to post printing centre, if relevant. - Scraps and waste treatment generated during core processes.
+- Ordinary maintenance processes (as washing machine). - Post printing processes, included for example, finishing (relief, stamping, coating, lamination and so on) and packaging for distribution, if applicable. - Transportation of materials to post printing centre, if relevant. - Scraps and waste treatment generated during core processes.